Silent Divorce: The Quiet Breakdown of Relationships

 1. Decreased Communication: One of the most apparent signs of a silent divorce is a significant drop in meaningful conversations.
 Couples who once shared their thoughts, dreams, and fears may find themselves speaking only about logistics or daily responsibilities.

-See also Kevin Hart's Divorce
+See also Zac Brown's Divorce

 2. Emotional Distance: Partners may start to feel like they are living separate lives, lacking emotional support and connection.
 This distance can lead to resentment and frustration, as each person feels unheard and unseen.